Sprout Social (NASDAQ:SPT) Issues FY 2022 Earnings Guidance

 Analysts Set New Price Targets

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Raymond James & Associates grew its holdings in shares of Sprout Social by 5.9% during the 1st quarter.
-Raymond James & Associates now owns 25,822 shares of the company’s stock valued at $2,069,000 after purchasing an additional 1,428 shares during the last quarter.
-Bank of New York Mellon Corp grew its holdings in shares of Sprout Social by 3.3% during the 1st quarter.
-Bank of New York Mellon Corp now owns 434,219 shares of the company’s stock valued at $34,789,000 after purchasing an additional 13,742 shares during the last quarter.
-PNC Financial Services Group Inc. grew its holdings in shares of Sprout Social by 105.9% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 2,668 shares of the company’s stock valued at $213,000 after purchasing an additional 1,372 shares during the last quarter.
-MetLife Investment Management LLC grew its holdings in shares of Sprout Social by 56.3% during the 1st quarter.
-MetLife Investment Management LLC now owns 24,479 shares of the company’s stock valued at $1,961,000 after purchasing an additional 8,816 shares during the last quarter.
-Finally, Rhumbline Advisers grew its holdings in shares of Sprout Social by 2.8% during the 1st quarter.
-Rhumbline Advisers now owns 46,537 shares of the company’s stock valued at $3,729,000 after purchasing an additional 1,257 shares during the last quarter.
-92.94% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in the business.
+Raymond James & Associates increased its position in shares of Sprout Social by 5.9% in the first quarter.
+Raymond James & Associates now owns 25,822 shares of the company’s stock valued at $2,069,000 after acquiring an additional 1,428 shares during the last quarter.
+Bank of New York Mellon Corp increased its position in shares of Sprout Social by 3.3% during the 1st quarter.
+Bank of New York Mellon Corp now owns 434,219 shares of the company’s stock worth $34,789,000 after purchasing an additional 13,742 shares during the last quarter.
+PNC Financial Services Group Inc. raised its stake in shares of Sprout Social by 105.9% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 2,668 shares of the company’s stock worth $213,000 after purchasing an additional 1,372 shares in the last quarter.
+MetLife Investment Management LLC boosted its holdings in shares of Sprout Social by 56.3% in the 1st quarter.
+MetLife Investment Management LLC now owns 24,479 shares of the company’s stock valued at $1,961,000 after buying an additional 8,816 shares during the last quarter.
+Finally, Rhumbline Advisers grew its stake in shares of Sprout Social by 2.8% in the first quarter.
+Rhumbline Advisers now owns 46,537 shares of the company’s stock valued at $3,729,000 after buying an additional 1,257 shares in the last quarter.
+Institutional investors own 92.94% of the company’s stock.

 About Sprout Social